• Recipe Index

 • Serve the meatballs with cocktail picks as an appetizer with a dipping sauce of your choice.
 (This charred scallion aioli or this spicy burger sauce are delicious!)

-• Make the meatballs a main course and serve them with spaghetti and tomato sauce.
+• Make the meatballs a main course and serve them with pasta and tomato sauce.

 • These meatballs are also great on sandwiches and even salads.